warmana/cloudant-docs-fork/source/includes/guides/_backup-guide.md

 <aside class="warning">By default,
-`_design` documents are not backed up, so that indexes are built on the incremental backup databases.
+`_design` documents are not backed up, so that indexes are _not_ built on the incremental backup databases.
 If you require backups of the `_design` documents, you must maintain them in your preferred source control tool.</aside>